VKCOM/kphp/vkext/rpc-tests/README.md

-Before test running you need to clone engine repo
+Before test running you need to clone engine repo.
-and apply memcache-rpc-tl-test.patch to it (git apply).

-Run from vkext/rpc-tests directory with the following command:
+Run tests from vkext/rpc-tests directory with the following command:

 `./run-tests.py --engine-repo <path-to-engine-repo>`